julweber/concourse_kubernetes_poc/README.md

 # Concourse kubernetes setup and POC

 This repository contains configuration and instructions for setting up concourse ci on a kubernetes cluster.
+Please follow the instructions below to setup the POC on your cluster.

+# Prerequisites
+- Running Kubernetes cluster with kubectl already logged in
+- helm installation running on the Kubernetes cluster
+- fly cli (can be downloaded directly from the installed concourse UI)

 # Setup